Campfire Peach Crisp

 Fruit lovers should check out Blueberry Lemon Dump Cake, Classic Cherry Dump Cake, Cherry Chocolate Lava Cake, or Rhubarb Crunch Cake.

-Since we used packets of brown sugar and cinnamon instant oatmeal and cinnamon graham crackers, we did not add any other spices.
+We did not add any other spices since we used packets of brown sugar and cinnamon instant oatmeal and cinnamon graham crackers.

 It was plenty sweet and flavorful.